“There are three responses to a piece of design — yes, no, and wow,” graphic designer Milton Glaser once said. “Wow is the one to aim for.”

 Matt Helbig (Community at Really Good Emails)

-In 2022, brands should adopt a design that sparks feelings of softness, comfort, human connection, and retro nostalgia.
+Brands should adopt a design that sparks feelings of softness, comfort, human connection, and retro nostalgia.

 One design hack is implementing a pastel background color for a friendly and approachable base.
 Pastel colors also support other trends that we expect to see, like bold typography, wavy lines, doodle illustrations, arches, glowing neon, and a monochromatic color scheme.